panzi/oembedendpoints/README.md

-OEmbed Endpoints
+oEmbed Endpoints
 ================

-This is a simple file based registry of know [oembed](http://oembed.com/) endpoints.
+This is a simple file based registry of know [oEmbed](http://oembed.com/) endpoints.
 If you know endpoints that aren't listed here please fork this project, add the endpoints and send me a pull request.

 ### endpoints.json

-This file lists all oembed endpoints I could find.
-It does not contain oembed proxies like [embed.ly](http://embed.ly) or endpoints that need some kind of API key like [wordpress.com](http://wordpress.com/).
+This file lists all oEmbed endpoints I could find.
+It does not contain oEmbed proxies like [embed.ly](http://embed.ly) or endpoints that need some kind of API key like [wordpress.com](http://wordpress.com/).
 The completness of this list, the supported URL patterns for each endpoint or whether the endpoints actually work is not guaranteed.